PaimaStudios/PRC/PRCS/prc-3.md

 Key differences from ERC721:
 - `mint` can be called by anybody at anytime (infinite supply).
 If the projection is initiated by the base layer, it also needs to contain the `initialData` to specify what is being projected.
 - `tokenURI` from `IERC721` will lookup from default RPC for the game to ensure data is properly visible from standard marketplaces like OpenSea.
-To avoid this being a point of decentralization, there is an additional `tokenURI` function that accepts a `customBaseUri` for marketplaces / users to provide their own RPC if they wish.
+To avoid this being a point of centralization, there is an additional `tokenURI` function that accepts a `customBaseUri` for marketplaces / users to provide their own RPC if they wish.
 - The contract uses [ERC-4906](https://eips.ethereum.org/EIPS/eip-4906) to force marketplaces to invalidate their cache.
 This function is callable by anybody (not just the admin) so that if ever the game updates with new features (either user-initiated or by the original authors of the game), marketplaces will properly refetch the data.

 ### Rationale App-layer